web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 };
 ```

-Specifying the environment variable `REGION=sg` and then executing build will eliminate any dead code.
+Specifying the environment variable `REGION=sg` and then running build will eliminate any dead code.

 ```js
 const App = () => {